xanthine-adenine/cursed_biology_iceberg/README.md

 Inspired by (or perhaps, shamelessly ripped-off from) the [Cursed Computer Iceberg Meme](https://suricrasia.online/iceberg/).
 Catalogues and ranks some of the stranger parts of biology.

 ### What This is Not
-- A list of open questions in Biology.
+- A comprehensive list of open questions/mysteries in Biology.
-- Extremely preliminary research results.
-- Pseudoscience or facts that are inconclusive or poorly evidenced.
+- A place for pseudoscience or things largely disproven.
-- A comprehensive, objective ranking
+- An objective ranking.

 ### How are Topics Decided?
 - Vibes